Could Jimmy Garoppolo come home as the Bears' next starting QB?

 “He’s learned how to be a professional,” said Patriots offensive coordinator Josh McDaniels, whose brother Ben is a Bears offensive assistant.
 “He’s learned how to approach this game.
 He now understands how difficult it is to be good.

-Fifteen of Garoppolo’s family members and friends will attend Sunday’s Super Bowl.
+Fifteen of Garoppolo’s family members and friends will attend the Super Bowl on Sunday.

 Garoppolo sounds ready to be a starter, wherever it may be.